crisywini/the-reads-recommendator-app/README.md

 which will create a QR code that you should scan using the Expo Go app and that will automatically run this amazing gorgeous app

+would be amazing if you help this project.

+if you want you can create your branches like this:

+* improvement/*general-description*
+* bugfix-*UI*/*general-description*
+* bugfix-*BE*/*general-description*
+* feature/*general-description*

+improvements are for some things I have made that may not work the best it could be.
+Feature is for new things that you would like to see.
+Bugfix is for solving bugs 🐞🪲.